 Tom: I learned that most girls are sensitive about your admiration of them.
 They want to please you, yet they don’t want to lose their independence.
-It’s a very strange balancing act while they’re growing up.
+It’s a delicate balancing act while they’re growing up.

 Steve: I learned girls are more sensitive and have tender hearts.
 You must have patience, love, and be a good listener.